Photo of the Iaraçu river shuttle

 A symbolic meeting with President Emmanuel Macron in Belém

-A highly symbolic meeting, reaffirming inter-basin cooperation and the central role of science in environmental diplomacy.
+A highly symbolic meeting, reaffirming inter-basin cooperation and the central role of science in environmental diplomacy which resulted in the publication of a Policy Brief.